Sanjay Subrahmanyam

 The University of Barcelona Press has brought together a collection of Subrahmanyam’s essays on imperial history (with particular emphasis on the Iberian empires) as Imperios Entrelazados en los origenes del mundo moderno (2024).

-He has also published a work of maritime history to inaugurate a series on “connected histories”: Across the Green Sea: Histories from the Western Indian Ocean, 1440-1640 (Austin: University of Texas Press, 2024).
-Subrahmanyam and his frequent co-author Muzaffar Alam are currently working on a book on first-person narratives in Mughal India, to appear from Permanent Black in India.
+In 2024, he published a work of maritime history to inaugurate a series on “connected histories”: Across the Green Sea: Histories from the Western Indian Ocean, 1440-1640 (Austin: University of Texas Press, 2024), with UK and Indian editions.
+Subrahmanyam and his frequent co-author Muzaffar Alam have recently completed Mirrors of Empire, a book on “ego-documents” and first-person narratives in the Mughal empire, to appear from Permanent Black in India.

 In 2012, Sanjay Subrahmanyam received the inaugural Infosys Prize in Humanities.
 In February 2019, Subrahmanyam was awarded the Dan David Prize for History (jointly with Kenneth Pomeranz, Chicago).
 In 2020, he was awarded the Prix International de l’Histoire by the International Committee of Historical Sciences (the ceremony was held in August 2022 in Poznan).